aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deployments-sizing.md

 ## Cleanup

-To clean up kubernetes resources created by minikube run the following command.
+**Optionally**, if you want to stop the workshop at this point, run the following command to clean up the Kubernetes resources created by minikube.

 ```bash
  minikube delete --all --purge